9 years old

 Severe food allergy and anaphylaxis

-A child’s first little taste of chocolate at Christmas time should be a moment of pure joy, but it wasn’t for 12-month-old Maya.
+A child’s first little taste of chocolate at Christmas time should be a moment of pure joy, but it wasn’t for 2-year-old Maya.
 Instead, it was her first anaphylactic reaction to dairy, the first time her lips and throat swelled over, and the first of many terrifying moments for her parents.
 And Maya is not alone.
 One in every ten babies in Australia has a severe food allergy, a much higher allergy rate than other countries, and a rate that continues to rise without explanation.

 Imagine not being able to kiss your baby without worrying about what you’ve eaten or cuddling them without washing your hands.
 This is life for many parents of food allergy babies and why at Telethon Kids Institute, our researchers are working to better understand the rise in food allergies in Australia and find ways to prevent them.
 Ten months on and Maya is a happy, bubbly and thriving little girl who finds joy in every day, especially in music and dancing to R&B.